Dominus77/yii2-jcrop-widget/README.md

 Usage
 -----

-Once the extension is installed, simply use it in your code by  :
+Once the extension is installed, simply use it in your code by:

-Basic:
 ```
 <?php \dominus77\jcrop\JCrop::widget([
     'selector' => '#target',